jm1021/churchofjesuschrist/_posts/2024-09-01-moroni_helaman.md

 In life, we may never know about the success or failure of our future generations.
 As I discover the teachings of my ancestors that I have researched through family history, I often feel a need to honor their past.

-I appreciate how the Book of Mormon continues to reference King Benjamin, Amulek, and Zeezrom in these later chapters, long after their time and across many generations. **This continuity gives me great hope for my own future generations**, as we pass down the teachings of Jesus Christ we've embraced and the family values we've worked to establish as parents
+I appreciate how the Book of Mormon continues to reference King Benjamin, Amulek, and Zeezrom in these later chapters, long after their time and across many generations. **This continuity gives me great hope for my own future generations, as we pass down the teachings of Jesus Christ we've embraced** and the family values we've worked to establish as parents

 ## The Other Perspective